Photo Courtesy of BigStock/Bloomicon

 In an effort to make your travel experience more pleasant, Trekaroo is pleased to share five great (and even educational!) kids apps to keep your children occupied on your way to and from some place special.

 As long as you have a strong cell phone signal, smartphones and tablets keep you connected on the road.
 Avoid being “cut-off” or getting stuck with slow data traffic with a cell phone signal booster.
 Using a booster reduces dropped calls and increases data speed.
 Try a zBoost Mobile1 for a single user to boost signal for voice calls and texts or the Wilson Electronics Mobile 4G for multiple users to boost data, voice calls and text.
 Learn more at www.zBoost.com and www.WilsonElectronics.com.

 Find them on Facebook and Twitter @zBoost and @WilsonCellular.

 Geography fun for ages 8 and up

 This trivia-based app teaches kids geography, capitals, map navigation, and plenty of fun state facts.
 During the bingo game, a correct answer results in a covered square.
-Get 5 in a row and you win!
-Kids collect statehoods (beginning with Delaware, the 1st state and ending with Hawaii, the 50th) as they successful complete games.
-During the road trip game, kids try to reach their goal state by answer trivia questions which move “Pep the Car” from state to state along the way.
+Get five in a row and you win!
+Kids collect statehoods (beginning with Delaware, the 1st state, and ending with Hawaii, the 50th) as they successfully complete games.
+During the road trip game, kids try to reach their goal state by answering trivia questions which move “Pep the Car” from state to state along the way.
 Both games can be quite challenging at the “hard” level of play and geography-loving adults will find it just as irresistible as kids.

 2. Barefoot World Atlas